AnthonySteele/anthonysteele.github.io/DecoupledTesting.md

 Other kinds of tests are also OK.
 The general concept of a "testing pyramid" has merit.
 We recognise that there is no one single test style that will do everything.
 I have mentioned lower-level tests and integration tests.
 Tests on an application that has been deployed to a development environment are also useful.
 As is production monitoring.
 However, these decoupled unit tests can form the backbone, the single largest and most thorough part of the testing part of the process.

-In the ASP .NET world we use the test host extensible to allow this test style.
+In the ASP .NET world we use the [test server](https://learn.microsoft.com/en-us/aspnet/core/test/integration-tests) to allow this test style.
+We customise the startup where needed by using fakes for external dependencies, but otherwise leave it as is.
 Thus tests also test a lot of the application's startup code, and will tell us if e.g. a new service is missing from the Dependency Injection Container.

 Refactoring: We have found this test style to be better for refactoring.
 Refactoring is "changing code, while tests still pass".
 It is better to be free to refactor, even extract classes, or merge classes, and immediately afterwards get green tests, rather than tests that don't even compile as they are so tightly bound to public methods on classes.
 The test should fail when the application is doing something different, not when the code is moved around.